Connor-Knabe/Connor-Knabe.github.io/_drafts/2018-04-25-IoT_Fireplace.md

 </div>

 <h2>Setup</h2>
-1. Create an IFTTT account if you don't already have one )
+1. Create an IFTTT account if you don't already have one.

 2. Setup your Particle photon using the Particle app (iOS/Android stores).
-You'll need to connect to the devices WiFi and enter your WiFi password to get it setup. ) Once it's connected with your account you'll need to flash the <a href="https://github.com/Connor-Knabe/fireplace-iot-particle/blob/master/fireplace.ino">code</a> to this device using Particle's <a href="https://build.particle.io/build">Web IDE</a>.
+You'll need to connect to the devices WiFi and enter your WiFi password to get it setup.

+3. Once it's connected with your account you'll need to flash the <a href="https://github.com/Connor-Knabe/fireplace-iot-particle/blob/master/fireplace.ino">code</a> to this device using Particle's <a href="https://build.particle.io/build">Web IDE</a>.

 <h3>Triggering fireplace on from IFTTT app button</h3>